jundalisay/superb/content/en/maharlika/laws/epira/chapter-2c.md

-## SEC.
-32. NAPOCOR Stranded Debt and Contract Cost Recovery
+## Section 32.
+NAPOCOR Stranded Debt and Contract Cost Recovery

 Stranded debt of NAPOCOR are its unpaid financial obligations.